letorbi/inotifyrecursive/README.md

-# Inotify-Recursive - Recursive inotify watches for Python
+# Inotify Recursive - Recursive inotify watches for Python

 More info will follow soon.